 The series begin with the fact that Dolphin Easterbrook (Georgina Campbell, she also played in the Black Mirror, Dark Elements, Holby City) comes to three sorceresses to find out the fate of her marriage.
 In the next episode, she dies mysteriously.
 One year after, the line shows a sick woman, Jesse Davis (Madeleine Bowyer), who will be found dead at the house entrance with a list of victims inside her shoes.
 Among them, only two will remain alive and one of them is Mark Easterbrook.

 You will be mistaken to get this plot clear and predictable at first.
 Don`t forget, this is Agatha Christie and everything interesting is right there to begin.
-If you have already read or seen the series before – you would like it, if you watch for the first time – also.
+If you have already read or seen the series before – you would like it.
+If you watch for the first time – you would, also.
 Both could find many interesting things there.

 Something new to murder, magic, and psychodelics